Pakistan votes for a new parliament as militant attacks surge and jailed leader's party cries foul

 Candidates from Khan’s party have been forced to run as independents after the Supreme Court and Election Commission said they can't use the party symbol — a cricket bat on voting slips — to help illiterate voters find them on the ballots.

-The undoing of Khan and the resurrection of the Sharif political dynasty have given the impression of a predetermined outcome, and “it may be too late to change that perception,” according to Farzana Shaikh, an associate fellow at the London-based think tank Chatham House.
+Separately, elections are also taking place Thursday for the nation’s four provincial assemblies.

-On Tuesday, the United Nation's top human rights body warned of a "pattern of harassment" against members of Khan's party, which claims it was subjected to a "reign of terror" and that it has been prevented from holding hold rallies like Sharif's party.
+On Tuesday, the United Nation's top human rights body warned of a "pattern of harassment" against members of Khan's party, which claims it has been prevented from holding rallies like Sharif's party.
 Authorities deny the allegations.

 Pakistanis, like people in many other impoverished nations, grapple with sustained high inflation, rising poverty levels, daily gas outages and hourslong electricity blackouts.